timmyjose-projects/garvel/design/DesignNotes.md

 Note that you can specify either `--verbose` or `--quiet` but not both.

-Some common kaapi commands are (see all commands with --list):
+Some common garvel commands are (see all commands with --list):
     help        Display this help and exit
     version     Display version info and exit
     list        List all the available commands
     build       Compile the current project
     clean       Remove the target directory
-    doc         Build this project's and its dependencies' documentation new         Create a new kaapi project
+    doc         Build this project's and its dependencies' documentation new         Create a new garvel project
-    init        Create a new kaapi project in an existing directory run         Build and execute src/Main.java
+    init        Create a new garvel project in an existing directory run         Build and execute src/Main.java
     test        Run the tests
     bench       Run the benchmarks
-    update      Update dependencies listed in Kaapi.lock
+    update      Update dependencies listed in garvel.lock
     search      Search registry for JARs/Modules
-    publish     Package and upload this project to the registry (maybe have something like kaapi.io?)
+    publish     Package and upload this project to the registry (maybe have something like garvel.io?)

-See 'kaapi help <command>' for more information on a specific command.
+See 'garvel help <command>' for more information on a specific command.
 ```

 ## Project layout

 ```
-$ kaapi new foo
+$ garvel new foo

 foo
-├── Kaapi.toml
+├── Garvel.toml
 └── src
     └── Lib.java